WaleeTheRobot/order-flow-bot/README.md

 ### Buttons

+Long - Use this with a selected strategy to look for a long entry.

+Short - Use this with a selected strategy to look for a short entry.

-The Long and Short buttons are used with a selected strategy to look for long or short entries.
-Selecting both will look for both long and short entries.
-Selecting only one will look for that specific entry.
-The strategy buttons are dynamically added.
+Long and Short - Use this with a selected strategy to look for either a long or short entry.

+Trend / Range - The default is Trend.
+Use this to select a Trend or Range market.
+Selecting trend will enter strategies as normal.
+Range will reverse the strategy.
+For example, if your strategy found a long entry with Range selected you will enter short instead of enter long.

+Close - This closes the current position with the ATM without disabling OrderFlowBot.
+The default NinjaTrade Close button will disable the OrderFlowBot.

+Strategies - Use a single or multiple strategies with the Long or Short button.
+Selecting multiple will look for an entry based on all selected strategies.
+It will enter based on the first valid strategy it finds.

 ### Backtesting